Education – the differences for blind and partially sighted children and young people

 Atrix’s story

-SummaryOriginally from the USA, Atrix has a background in theatre.
+Originally from the USA, Atrix (pictured above right) has a background in theatre.
 They’ve directed productions in New York and London, and taught modern dance and choreography to young children and teenagers.
 They moved to the UK in 2019 to take their Masters degree.
-Originally from the USA, Atrix (pictured above right) has a background in theatre.
-They’ve […]

 No categories October 22, 2024